 Common Treatment of Back Injuries

 Treating a back injury frequently requires a conservative treatment plan.
 It may involve an evaluation by an orthopedist and a physical therapy referral.
 Often times back injuries improve over time.
 Others may require medication & pain management as well as injections such as epidural shots & inflammation therapy.
 More severe neck & back injuries such as pinched nerves or herniated discs may require surgery to relieve the pressure to the damaged discs.
 This in turn may help to relieve the injured parties pain symptoms.
 Consulting with an experienced Orange County injury attorney is a wise move as they will help you get the medical care you need and the benefits you deserve.

 Helping Accident Victims Rebuild Their Lives

-The Cifarelli Law Firm, LLP, provides results-oriented representation for people who have suffered neck and back injuries.
+The Cifarelli Law Firm, provides results-oriented representation for people who have suffered neck and back injuries.
 In your case, we will investigate the accident that harmed you and identify your medical and rehabilitation needs in discussions with your doctor.
-The Cifarelli Law Firm, LLP, will vigorously represent you in court or in settlement negotiations, seeking the best possible result.
+The Cifarelli Law Firm, will vigorously represent you in court or in settlement negotiations, seeking the best possible result.
 We want to help you get the medical care and compensation you need to rebuild your life.